Texting Causes Georgia Accidents

 It takes about 5 seconds for a driver to take their eyes off the road, text and return their attention back to the road.
 This is about the time it takes for a car or truck traveling at normal highway speeds to cover the length of a football field.
 Clearly too long for one's attention to be diverted while operating any vehicle.

-At Robert J. Fleming, P.C., we have had great successes in helping seriously injured clients fully recover for their injuries.
+Attorney Robert J. Fleming, has achieved great results in helping seriously injured clients fully recover for their injuries.
 We do this by fully investigating every case to determine the true cause of the accident and the liable parties.
-If you or a family member has been seriously injured, please contact us for a confidential and thorough evaluation of your case.
+If you or a family member has been seriously injured, please contact us for a confidential and thorough evaluation of your case or, if you prefer, call Mr. Fleming directly on (404) 525-5150.